-2.A.5 Specific objectives corresponding to the investment priority and expected results
+2.3.1.
+Specific objective corresponding to the investment priority and expected results)

-ID of the specific objective 3.1 Title of the specific objective Involvement of more social and institutional actors in cross-border cooperation Results that the Member States seek to achieve with Union support Cross-border cooperation can only be effective if a wide range of organizations - public bodies, NGOs, companies, citizens and any other entities - in any combination needed, regardless of the borders, form territorial governance frameworks, which can take care of developing and implementing cooperation along agreed strategies in a continuous manner.
+ID 3.1.
+Specific objective Involvement of more social and institutional actors in cross-border cooperation The results, which the Member States seek to achieve with EU support Cross-border cooperation can only be effective if a wide range of organizations - public bodies, NGOs, companies, citizens and any other entities - in any combination needed, regardless of the borders, form territorial governance frameworks, which can take care of developing and implementing cooperation along agreed strategies in a continuous manner.
 Therefore, interventions to be implemented aim at different cooperation policy dimensions and are expected to create new or strengthen joined structures and shared processes to ensure the continuity of cooperation effective in the border area.
-The expected results are: well-established processes for building up or continuing regional institutional cooperation in areas where the need has already been expressed by stakeholders, such as
+The expected results are: - well-established processes for building up or continuing regional institutional cooperation in areas where the need has already been expressed by stakeholders, such as o energy efficiency, exploitation of renewable energy sources innovative approaches to environmental protection and management, not covered by related Specific Objective of Priority Axis "Environment" labour market regulations, strategies and incentives bilateral co-operations